 List of things that you may need to use:

 As in any workshop, there are things that you will need to ensure that you have for work to move along nicely and smoothly.
-Let’s take a look at some of the things that you may need.
+Let’s look at some of the things you may need.
 This isn’t a list of everything you will use.
 It’s a list of what you can choose from.
 Here is some equipment for wood that beginners and advanced wood workers can use:

 - An angle grinder

 - Foredom mini angle grinder attachment

 - Carbide sleeves and cups with a flexible shaft

 - An ax